-In addition to the meat and kibble, I add coconut oil, fish oil, NWC Naturals Probiotic and Enzyme Powders, and Ester-C. I don’t do all of these supplements everyday.
+In addition to the meat and kibble, I add coconut oil, fish oil, NWC Naturals Probiotic and Enzyme Powders, and Vitamin c powder.
+I don’t do all of these supplements everyday.
 They are varied each day so that over time both dogs get what they need.

 While raw feeding purists will argue against my feeding regimen, my perspective is that some raw is better than no raw for Sulley and Junior.

 How ironic is it that a woman who drinks too much Diet Coke, loves salty foods, and bakes bread with extra gluten would lose sleep over what to feed her dogs?

 There is only one explanation for this inexplicable irony.

 I love my dogs.
 I believe the care I provide Sulley and Junior should be commensurate with the unconditional love they give me.
 That is a tall order and one that keeps me up at night.Irony is a woman who drinks too much Diet Coke, loves salty foods, and bakes bread with extra gluten losing sleep over what to feed her dogs.Click To Tweet

 So, right here, right now, I want to you (and me) to let go of the guilt about dog food.